 The first semester of a two-semester survey of natural science.
 This course focuses on the nature of science and major concepts of physics and chemistry.
 Laboratory work stressing experimentation and measurement will include the use of computers and electronic sensors.
+Concurrent registration in SCI110L is required.
 (Three one-hour lectures, one three-hour laboratory per week.
 Odd years-Rochester only.)